dl90/challenges/networking/basics.md

 ## MAC (Media Access Control)

-- 48 bit physical address, octet, 6 pairs of hex (hardware and network adapters)
+- 48 bit physical address, 6 octets/pairs of hex (hardware and network adapters)
 - first 24 bit identifies vendor (Organizationally Unique Identifier)
 - typically do not change (but can be changed depending on device)
 - used to identify, filter/whitelist devices